 Consider my situation.
 I have not had an overnight hospital stay since I had my tonsils out when I was 5 — many, many decades ago.
 I have been fortunate that any medical issues have only required outpatient procedures.

+What if I then required a hospital stay was asked to take this survey?
 How do I answer the comparative question?
 I can’t without simply fabricating a benchmark based on general perceptions.
 How valid are my data?
 How would you like to be a hospital president whose reimbursement is reduced based upon such data?

 Even if I had had other hospitals stays, wouldn’t it be analytically useful to know how many stays I’ve had in the past X years that form my comparison group?
 In fact, shouldn’t the comparison group be hospital stays in the past few years?
 (Maybe they have all that data in some database on all of us — a scary thought, but not out of the question in these days of “command and control” central authorities.)